-To win in today’s market, companies must build core competencies in advancing their use of data.
-Data-first companies like Netflix, Uber and Tinder are dominating their industries. e.g. Netflix vs network TV; Tinder vs Match.com; Stitch Fix vs The Mall.
+To win in today’s market, companies must invest in both their infrastructure and their people.
+Data-first companies like Netflix, Uber and Tinder are dominating their industries.
 Mentions of “AI” are often heard in advertisements, product launches, and earnings calls.
 Businesses are scrambling to re-imagine their tech infrastructure and provide their people with things like Amazon Redshift training.

 Why is this happening now?